tranquildata/fhir/README.md

 		-port int
 				Port to listen on (default 3001)
 		-reqlog
-				Enables request logging -- do NOT use in production -startMongod
+				Enables request logging -- use with caution in production -startMongod
 				Run mongod (for 'getting started' docker images - development only)